learnlatex/learnlatex.github.io/en/lesson-08.md

 You can also use `\multicolumn` on a single cell to prevent whatever you defined in the table preamble for the current column from applying.
-The following uses this to centre the table's head row:
+The following uses this to center the table's head row:

 <!-- {% raw %} -->
 ```latex